After Knee Replacement, Gentle and Often Beats Hard and Occasional

 What I do in the clinic

 This is my approach, built from years of treating these knees.
-The research above supports the timing.
+The research above supports the timing and the pacing.
 The specifics are mine.

-I set two targets.
+I set three targets.
 Ninety degrees of bend by the end of week two — enough to sit in a normal chair.
-Then 125 degrees by six months, which covers nearly everything daily life asks of a knee.
+Then 125 degrees of bend by six months, which covers nearly everything daily life asks of a knee.
+And by one year, the knee should straighten to within 10 degrees of fully flat, while holding that 125 degrees of bend.
+Extension matters as much as flexion.
+A knee that bends well but won’t straighten out still throws off your walk.

+Weeks 0–2: calm it, move it.
+Short, gentle sessions of bending and straightening — five to ten minutes, several times a day.
 I do not crank on new knees.
 Aggressive stretching flares swelling, and swelling shuts the thigh muscle down again — the same problem we started with.
-Instead, I prescribe short, gentle sessions: five to ten minutes of bending and straightening, several times a day.
 The knee responds to frequency, not force.

 Key takeaway